gridl/r-novice-landuse/01-rstudio-intro.md

 > or Linux or Command-Enter on OS X. (This shortcut can also be seen by hovering
 > the mouse over the button).
 To run a block of code, select it and then `Run`.
 > If you have modified a line of code within a block of code you have just run,
-> there is no need to reselct the section and `Run`, you can use the next button
+> there is no need to reselect the section and `Run`, you can use the next button
 > along, `Re-run the previous region`.
 This will run the previous code block
 > inculding the modifications you have made.